Server data from the Official MCP Registry

 From the project's GitHub README.

 A global goals engine.
 Fully self-hostable, open-source (MIT platform / CC0 catalog), runs on your own infrastructure.
 Humanity declares shared Goals — research breakthroughs, great novels, successful prosecutions, cures, open datasets, whatever people actually want done — and a legion of diverse AI-augmented workflows pursues each Goal in parallel.
-Branches evolve, cross-pollinate, and get ranked by how far their outputs advance up each Goal's real-world outcome-gate ladder. fantasy_daemon/ is the first benchmark branch; the system is built for everything people collectively care about next.
+Branches evolve, cross-pollinate, and get ranked by how far their outputs advance up each Goal's real-world outcome-gate ladder.
+The system is built for whatever people collectively care about next.

-This repo already contains substantial architecture and implementation work.
-These starter surfaces exist to make that work easier to navigate, extend, and connect in Obsidian.
+This repo contains substantial architecture and implementation work.
+The starter surfaces below help you navigate, extend, and connect — including via Obsidian if you use it.

 Clone-to-green-tests in ~5 minutes on a clean machine: